 How does this medication work?
 What will it do for me?

 Estramustine belongs to the group of cancer-fighting medications known as antineoplastics.
-It is made up of 2 different types of medications joined together (mechlorethamine and estrogen).
+It is made up of 2 different types of medications joined together: mechlorethamine and estrogen.
 Mechlorethamine belongs to a group of medications known as alkylating agents.
 Estrogen is a female hormone.
-Estramustine is used to treat cancer of the prostate.
+Estramustine is used to treat cancer of the prostate that has spread and is not responding to other treatments.

 The mechlorethamine portion of estramustine prevents the growth of cancer cells by interfering with the genetic material DNA, which is necessary for reproduction of cells.
 After estramustine is broken down or metabolized by the body, estrogen is released.
 The estrogen component of estramustine slows down the growth of prostate cancer cells.
 This medication may need to be taken for several weeks or months in order to be effective.